ElyssaB/renameF/README.md

 ### Output:
 Each function will be named as the following :
-- word1_word2_a letter reflecting the function's size_ the number of distinct xref to the function_the number of distinct xref from the function
+- word1_word2_a letter reflecting the function's size_ the number of distinct xref calls to the function_the number of distinct xref calls from the function

 ## Usage: